pzemtsov/pzemtsov.github.io/_posts/2014-05-12-mystery-of-unstable-performance.md

 are so unstable.

 Could it be that the compiler generates different code in different circumstances?
 Or perhaps the code is the same but some places in memory are better than the others?
 We'll look at it now.
-To do this, we don't need two functions any more, one is enough -- the one that's unstable.
+To do this, we don't need two functions anymore, one is enough -- the one that's unstable.

 Testing the unstable